 2. Brazil nuts

 Brazil nuts are not only a great source of anti-inflammatory omega 3 fats, they are also the richest source of the mineral selenium.
 Selenium helps to protect the liver against damage, assists with detoxification and has anti-viral properties.
 Unfortunately, due to soil depletion, many Australians are lacking selenium in their diets.
-Selenium is a key ingredient in LivaTone Shots, combined with taurine and St Mary’s thistle to protect and support healthy liver function.

 This wonderful white vegetable is a member of the brassica family which consist of sulphur-containing vegetables.
 Natural sulphur is needed by the liver in order for its detoxification pathways to work efficiently.
 Sulphur is also needed for collagen production which can help to rebuild damaged tissues.
 If you aren’t a fan of eating white trees, try turning them into cauliflower rice, a pizza base, sneaking them into a soup or roasting them.